genistat-ag/handbook/communication.md

 We use GitHub Issues for knowledge that we want to share internally.
 We use the following labels:

-*  `📣 Announcement` for when things change , r we took an important decision.
+*  `Announcement` for when things change , r we took an important decision.
-*  `✨fyi` for information that does not warrant an announcement but some might still find useful.
+*  `fyi` for information that does not warrant an announcement but some might still find useful.
-*  `😎 Cool stuff` for cool libraries or articles that you want to share with the team.
+*  `Cool stuff` for cool libraries or articles that you want to share with the team.
-*  `❤️ Heartbeat` when you want to give an update on how things are going
+*  `Heartbeat` when you want to give an update on how things are going

 Sometimes, we might want to share knowledge that is not documentation